 That was me, with both hands raised, one month ago.

 When I went to the EPIK orientation a week before I started teaching, I attended a lecture solely based on first lessons.
-I incorporated what I learned from the class into my lesson, added my own spin and (to my surprise!) the students loved it, my co-teachers were amazed and I pretended like I knew what I was doing all along.
+I incorporated what I learned from the class and added my own spin.
+To my surprise, the students loved it!
+My co-teachers were amazed and I pretended like I knew what I was doing all along.

 Below I attached my introductory slideshow for you to take inspiration from for your first class: